Its-Samir/formaze/README.md

 ## For Next.js (app router)

-You just have to add `"use client"` directive at the top of your file where you are using this form and its related methods
+You just need to add `"use client"` directive at the top of your file where you are using this form and its related methods

 ```tsx
 "use client";